Nixon, Ontario: Summary

 Nixon has a municipal airport that is classified as a small general aviation aerodrome with no amenities for passenger flight airplanes.
 The local economy includes a variety of farms and a single office building where Nixon Public School was stationed from the 1950s until the early 2000s.
 Ever since Nixon Public School was closed due to the provincial government cutbacks on education, Nixon has become a bedroom community for people who can afford to live in a single-family house.
-No shops or grocery stores operate in this community; which means food must be either purchased directly from a farmer or from a grocery store in Simcoe/Delhi.
-Private automobiles and taxis are generally found in Nixon for the purpose of commuting as Ride Norfolk mass transit services don't have a bus stop in Nixon.
+No shops or grocery stores operate in this community.

 Most people get their television either through Shaw Direct, Bell Satellite TV or over-the-air.
 Five channels (CIII-DT, CITY-DT, CICO-DT, CITS-DT, and CKCO-DT) can be picked up reliably using an outdoor antenna while an additional five channels (WYNB-DT, CHCH-DT, CFPL-DT, WICU-DT, and CHCJ-DT) tend to not be as reliable to pick up through an outdoor antenna.
-There are at least 14 channels that can't be viewed on days that are cloudy, rainy, snowy, or during times of strong winds.

 This community is the westernmost community to receive water from the Lynn River; which flows directly into Lake Erie.
-Water from the Lynn River is considered to be the purest water in Norfolk County because it isn't filtered out by the other creeks and rivers.

-Trees surround the hamlet of Nixon help to play a vital role in shading the community from excessive wind and heat during the summer time.
-However, the forest has dangers of its own like swampland, poison ivy, poison oak and the local population of rattlesnakes.

-A gas station was once operated just southeast of Nixon.
-It appeared to be run-down and operated solely as a private residence even back in the late 1980s.
-It was an independent gas station with the only little store owned by Mr. Bell.